 Is A Will Alone Enough To Protect Assets For My Beneficiaries?

 A will alone is enough to tell the court what your wishes are, but if you have a house, you still have to go through probate.
 If your estate is still more than $160,000 you have to go to court.
 When you go to court with your will that is enough for your assets to be distributed, and it’s enough to say who you want as a guardian.
 The Guardian would then have to file another petition with the court to make it official.
 When a will goes to court for probate, it is a very expensive document.
 As a result, every will in California gets a lawyer, and the executor or administrator gets 4% of the first hundred thousand.
 They then get 3% of the next hundred thousand, 2% of the next hundred thousand up to a million, and 1% on a million dollars plus.
 Most people in California have an estate worth $400,000 to $500,000.

-After someone passes away, the will gets logged in the court.
-There’s a law in California that says your will must be filed in the jurisdiction where you die.
-There are companies that try and find heirs and they take a percentage of the inheritance from the heir.
-The only way they know about any beneficiaries is because these companies have a way to access the courts in all the counties in California and review the filed wills.
+After someone passes away, the will it gets logged in the court.
+There’s a law that says you have to file a will in the jurisdiction where you park, and there are companies that try and find heirs.
+The only way they know about them is because they have a way to access hold wills that are filed in all the counties in California.

 For more information on Need For A Will In Estate Planning, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (530) 317-5556 today.